 The research will be conducted by the AWISE collaboration team, which includes the The Aurum Institute, Wits School of Public Health, Sefako Makgatho Health Sciences University and Johns Hopkins School of Medicine in the USA.
 BAMMISHO is set to gather robust, long-term data on health, migration, and demographic patterns in the Bojanala District.

-SAPRIN is funded by the Department of Science, Technology and Innovation (DSTI) and forms part of DSTI's strategy to enhance research capacity in the country.
-SAPRIN is hosted by the South African Medical Research Council (SAMRC).
-Of the seven SAPRIN nodes, four are rural and they are
+Funded by the Department of Science, Technology & Innovation (DSTI) Hosted by the South African Medical Research Council (SAMRC)